Social welfare ‘chaos’ experienced by airline staff

 ‘Matter of urgency’

-She said she had been assured by the company that outstanding documentation for welfare supports would be issued “as a matter of urgency”.
+She said she had been assured by the company that outstanding documentation for welfare supports would be issued.

 A spokeswoman said Aer Lingus had issued more than 4,000 UP80 forms to staff.